jschillinger2/nowTvEpgScraper/README.md

 How to run:

-1) Build or download (see target folder) the JAR file
+1) Build or download (see 'executables' folder) the JAR file

 2) Run "java -jar <filename>.jar output.xml"